Pope Adrian II

 More Interesting Facts About Pope Adrian II

-• Both Sergius II and Stephen V were relatives of Pope Adrian II who served as pope.
+• Relatives Sergius II and Stephen V also served as popes.

-• In 1872, Adrian II crowned Louis II as the Holy Roman Emperor at Pentecost.
-This was his last public act as pope before his death later that year.
+• In 872, Adrian II crowned Louis II as the Holy Roman Emperor, one of his final acts before his death.

-• Adrian II was both one of the oldest men ever elected as pope and one of the only to have a wife and child.
+• Adrian II was unique for being one of the oldest elected popes and for having a wife and child.

 List of Popes Named Adrian